mnursey/Real-Time-Car-Audio-Emitter/README.md

 Although the engine in this video isn't identical to the Yamaha 24MX the mechnical behaviour is similar enough to be a valid comparison.
 In this video the audio recorded with a GoPro camera and contains a lot of wind noise.
 We've decided to emulate the wind noise by using a wind audio sample.
 In both the video reference and our sample based method the engine speed increases the wind playback speed and volume increase.

+The benifits to the sample based methods include:
+- Computationally inexpensive
+- Easy to tune, few parameters
+- Easy to get audio to sound realistic

+Disadvantages:
+- Not very expressive
+- Requires recorded samples of engine sounds